-As of February 29, 2020, we had 51 full-time employees.
+As of February 28, 2021, we had 54 full-time employees, 43 of whom are engineers.
 None of these employees are covered by a collective bargaining agreement, and we believe our relationship with our employees is good.
 We also employ consultants, including technical advisors, on an as-needed basis to supplement existing staff.
 Consultants and technical advisors provide us with expertise in electrical engineering, software development and other specialized areas of engineering and science.